 The Foundation board is composed of individuals from the district’s communities who are your neighbors, perhaps your friends and acquaintances.
 You probably know many of us from around town.
 Several, if not all, have been involved in school leadership--from PTA/PTO involvement to event planning and volunteering, neighborhood school committee work and participation in the district-wide citizen advisory committees established several years ago.
 Our board includes individuals with diverse backgrounds who add depth of experience to our ongoing inquiry into what constitutes high-quality public education that meets the needs of every student in our district.
 We welcome your participation on our governing board, working subcommittees, and Friends Group.
 Please contact us for more information or get to know us by attending one of our community outreach events or becoming a supporter at one of our always-entertaining fundraisers.

-Fran Hauser, Vice President
+Fran Hauser, Chair

 Elyse Arnow Brill is a consultant to small and mid-sized firms and nonprofits in strategic marketing and planning.

 Lisa Green is a learning and development executive, with expertise in designing technical training programs.
 She spent seven years as co-chair for the enrichment programs at Bedford Hills Elementary school.

 Fran Hauser is a startup investor, longtime media executive, and best-selling author of The Myth of the Nice Girl.

 Elizabeth Krajewski is an executive producer of a national production company, working closely with UN agendas in women empowerment and climate awareness.

 Sarah Evans Larsen is a consultant in the health care practice of a global executive search and leadership advisory firm.

 Julia Lea is a digital creative director with Wine Enthusiast Media.
 She manages web design, visual strategy and oversees all imagery for winemag.com and it’s social media platforms.